prometheusresearch/baseline-codebase/src/rex.urlmap/test/test_handle.rst

     400 Bad Request
     ...

-Access permissions for query, port and widget handlers work the same way as for template handlers::
+Access permissions for query and port handlers work the same way as for template handlers::

     >>> sandbox.rewrite('/urlmap.yaml', """